DFHack/dfhack/docs/dev/Lua API.rst

 * ``CLEAR_PEN``

   The black pen used to clear the screen.
+In graphics mode, it will clear the foreground and set the background to the standard black tile.

+* ``KEEP_LOWER_PEN``

+  A pen that will write tiles over existing background tiles instead of clearing them.

 * ``simulateInput(screen, keys...)``